aridjayarecipes/cutesrecipes.web.app/content/post/1749-simple-way-to-prepare-perfect-blueberry-bread.md

 1. Cream together sugar and butter.
 1. Beat in eggs, milk, and vanilla.
 1. Add in flour and baking powder, mix until combined and smooth.
 1. Stir in berries by hand.
-Frozen ones don&#39;t smoosh as much...
+Frozen ones don't smoosh as much...
 1. Bake about 1 hour 15 minutes.
 Let cool in pan.